 Bailee Stiles has come a long way since she entered Fannin County High School as a ninth-grader.
-From being shy and “standoffish” with “no idea what I wanted to do,” Bailee has spent her high school career transforming into a confident young woman and a skilled welder in the FCHS Class of 2025.
-Along the way, she’s become a SkillsUSA champion, her school’s SkillsUSA club president, and a welding fabricator at a local company, Blue Ridge Manufacturing, making $21 an hour.
+From being shy and “standoffish,” and having “no idea what I wanted to do,” Bailee spent her high school career transforming into a confident young woman and a skilled welder in the FCHS Class of 2025.
+Along the way, she became a SkillsUSA champion, her school’s SkillsUSA club president, and a welding fabricator at a local company, Blue Ridge Manufacturing, making more than $20 an hour.

 “It’s wild to think back on,” she says.